-- A total of ten (12) trainsets are now on Caltrain property.
-The last (2) trainsets arrived on June 3, 2024. - Stadler has completed its inspection of the two (2) damaged coaches in trainset 311 and projects that repairs will not be completed until early 2025. - Eight (8) of the twelve (10) trainsets that have been delivered have completed the 1,000 mile "burn-in" test and burn-in of a ninth (9th) trainset is underway.
+- A total of fourteen (14) trainsets are now on Caltrain property.
+The last (2) trainsets arrived on July 22, 2024. - Stadler has completed its inspection of the two (2) damaged coaches in trainset 311 and projects that repairs will not be completed until early 2025. - Ten (10) of the fourteen (14) trainsets that have been delivered have completed the 1,000 mile "burn-in" test and burn-in of an eleventh (11th) trainset is underway.
 Burn-in testing is a prerequisite for final acceptance. - Refresher training of the EMU operators is continuing on the Santa Clara Drill Track during daylight hours. - The fleet storage plan has been approved for the EMUs as they arrive on the property.
 Some minor adjustments to the plan are being made to accommodate current conditions.
 Arrangements have been made to store the diesel trainsets off site when they are removed from service.